shawnzxiang/Swift_Extensions/README.md

 # Swift_Extensions

-Integer, float, Double, Array, NSDate extensions that are compatible to the latest Swift 2.0 library
+Integer, float, Double, String, NSDate extensions that are compatible to the latest Swift 2.0 library

 I wrote or found solution in StackOverflow during the time I was learning and writing iOS Apps.